syncfusion-content/flutter-docs/Flutter/calendar/timslot-views.md

 the `enablePointerInteraction` property to false
 * It does not restrict appointment interaction when the appointment placed in the region
-* It does not restrict the appointment rendering on a specified region
+* It does not restrict the appointment rendering on a region, when loading from data service and programmatic adding

-### Recurrence time region
+### Recurring time region

 The recurring time region on a daily, weekly, monthly, or yearly interval.
-The recurring special time regions can be created by setting the `recurrenceRule` property in `TimeZone`.
+The recurring special time regions can be created by setting the `recurrenceRule` property in `TimeRegion`.

 {% tabs %}
 {% highlight Dart %}